ZOO-Project/ZOO-Project/docs/kernel/configuration.rst

  * ``cors``: Define if the ZOO-Kernel should support `Cross-Origin Resource Sharing <https://www.w3.org/TR/cors/>`__.
 If this paramater is not defined, then the ZOO-Kernel won't support CORS.
+ * ``servicePath``: Define a specific location to search for services rather than using the ZOO-Kernel directory.
+If this parameter is not defined, then the ZOO-Kernel will search for services using its directory.

 In case you have activated the MapServer support, please refer to :ref:`this specific section <kernel-mapserver-main.cfg>`.